sinnie/learn_web_dev/node.md

 ##### Remember:
 * There is at most one event handler running at any given time.
 * Any event handler will run to completion without being interrupted.
-* JavaScript is a single-threaded, non-blocking, asynchronous, concurrent language.
+* JavaScript is a single-threaded, non-blocking, asynchronous language.
 * V8 has:
   1. A single call stack
   2. A single thread (one call stack; one thing at a time)